MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Test-CsIM.md

 # Test-CsIM

 ## SYNOPSIS
-**Below Content Applies To:** Lync Server 2010

-Tests the ability of two users to exchange instant messages.

-**Below Content Applies To:** Lync Server 2013, Skype for Business Server 2015

 Tests the ability of two users to exchange instant messages.
 This cmdlet was introduced in Lync Server 2010.

 ## SYNTAX